-- o Graduate level academic courses may be used to fulfill recertification requirements.
-Each course (quarter, semester, or equivalent) = 3 CEUs. - A maximum of 15 hours may be submitted in this category per recertification application.
+- Non-AASP or Non-CSPA Activities - Workshops/presentations/webinars offered by other organizations can be used for recertification.
+To be accepted, the content of these activities must correspond to one of the eight designated knowledge (K) areas as listed above in #1. - The number of CEUs as determined by the hosting organization will be accepted.
+If a specific number is not designated, each clock hour counts for one (1) CEU.
+Each non-AASP or non-CSPA activity cannot exceed 15 CEUs for each activity. - Academic Courses - Graduate level academic courses may be used to fulfill recertification requirements.
+Each course (quarter, semester, or equivalent) = 3 CEUs. - A maximum of 15 hours may be submitted in this category per recertification application. - Self-directed Study - A maximum of 9 hours may be submitted in this category per recertification application for cycles 2022 and on.

-• Self-directed Study

-- A maximum of 9 hours may be submitted in this category per recertification application for cycles 2022 and on.
-See prorated chart on page 45 for 2020 (6 CEUs) and 2021 (8 CEUs).
 All activities completed in this area must be listed on the recertification application.
-NOTE: Self-directed study CEUs count toward the overall hours total but cannot be used in the required areas of Ethics, Diversity, or Mentorship/Supervision. - Working on a publication = 3 CEUs maximum per publication. - o Individuals may only receive credit for teaching a course or presenting a workshop the first time it's presented.
+NOTE: Self-directed study CEUs count toward the overall hours total but cannot be used in the required areas of Ethics, Diversity, or Mentorship/Supervision. - Working on a publication = 3 CEUs maximum per publication. - Serving as an AASP Conference Abstract Reviewer = 1 CEU - Individuals may only receive credit for teaching a course or presenting a workshop the first time it's presented.
 Subsequent presentations of the same course or workshop will not count toward recertification. - Self-directed study includes participation in informal educational activities such as reading a book or listening to a podcast. - 1 book = 1 CEU - Podcast = Each clock hour counts for one CEU - The content in all eligible activities must correspond to one of the eight designated knowledge areas: K1: Sport Psychology Professional Ethics and Standards; K2: Sport Psychology; K3: Sport Science; K4: Psychopathology; K5: Helping Relationships; K6: Statistics and Research Methods; K7: Psychological Foundations; and K8: Diversity & Culture.